OEvortex/ddg_search/README.md

 </div>

 > [!TIP]
-> This will download and run the MCP server directly without installation – perfect for quick use with Claude, OpenAI, or other AI assistants.
+> This will download and run the MCP server directly without installation – perfect for quick use with AI assistants.

 ---